Partnering with Armstrong

 Working together to achieve mutually compatible goals makes for cost-effective, time-efficient, win-win technology-based partnerships.
-Dryden’s Innovative Partnerships Office (IPO) actively promotes partnerships between industry, academia, and other government agencies and Dryden’s researchers, leveraging Dryden’s technology, expertise, and facilities solve technological challenges for NASA and its partners.
+Armstrong's Technology Transfer Office (TTO) actively promotes partnerships between industry, academia, and other government agencies and Armstrong's researchers, leveraging Armstrong's technology, expertise, and facilities solve technological challenges for NASA and its partners.

 NASA’s partnership efforts employ the Open Innovation approach – leveraging external ideas to develop novel solutions that meet NASA’s needs as well as have applications in other industries.

 Open Innovation provides Armstrong with a cost-effective and efficient means of leveraging technologies being developed by industry, academia, other government agencies, and other NASA centers to meet the needs of its missions.
 These technology solutions are then infused into Armstrong's programs.
 These partnerships not only benefit NASA, they also benefit the partners by providing:

 —An opportunity to grow or sustain their business through further development, enhancement, or refinement of the jointly developed technology